 \section{Introduction}

-The $\chi^{2}$ goodness-of-fit tests are widely applied to check for model specification of distribution functions using grouped data.
-Given a grouping of a random sample into $M$ cells, the $\chi^{2}$ goodness-of-fit statistics evaluate whether the difference between expected and observed frequencies in each cell arose by chance.
-The observed frequencies are distributed as a multinomial random vector, and the $\chi^{2}$ statistics correspond to the classical trinity of tests, based on the grouped data likelihood, for testing that the $M-1$ linearly independent restrictions imposed by the specified model on the multinomial parameters hold \citetext{\citealp[see, e.g.,][Section 6b]{rao2002} and \citealp[Section 6.4]{bickel2015}}.
-The Lagrange multiplier (LM) statistic is identical to the $X^{2}$ statistic introduced by \citet{pearson1900}, both under simple and composite hypotheses, but the Wald statistic is only identical under simple hypotheses.
-The likelihood ratio statistic (LR), known as $G^{2}$, is usually numerically different from $X^2$, but both have the same asymptotic distribution under the null.
+The $\chi^2$ goodness-of-fit tests are widely applied to check for model specification of distribution functions using grouped data.
+These test statistics evaluate whether the difference between the observed and expected frequencies in each cell is due to chance.
+The observed frequencies are distributed as a multinomial random vector, and the $\chi^2$ statistics correspond to the classical trinity of tests (LM, Wald, and LR) based on the grouped data likelihood for testing that the multinomial parameters satisfy the $M-1$ linearly independent restrictions imposed by the specified model.